 Garlic - raw garlic

 Garlic is one of the main ingredients that is essential for this sauce.
 Raw garlic has a strong aroma or flavor which enhances the taste.
+Garlic not only enhances the flavor of the dish, it has also some nutritional values that make the sauce healthier too.

 In case you don't have it, you can substitute it with garlic powder.
 When replacing fresh garlic, the flavor intensity will be different.
 The flavor that we get from the chunky minced fresh garlic is really different.

-However you can substitute 1 garlic clove with
+However, you can substitute 1 garlic clove with

 - 1/8 tsp garlic powder